-- Senior Outreach Program: Summer of 2020, we will be delivering produce to home-bound seniors with mobility issues.
-We need volunteers to help collect and distribute produce.
-We can provide masks and volunteers would need gloves.
+- Senior Outreach Program: Summer of 2020.
+We launched this program delivering produce to home-bound seniors with mobility issues.
+We need volunteers to help harvest and distribute produce.
+We can provide masks and volunteers would need to bring gloves.

 - Summer Camp STEM Program for youths: Will launch summer of 2021.
 We are recruiting camp counselors and a program director for this very special offering.

 STEM in the Garden (Science, Technology, Engineering and Math)

 Pre-K students are garden explorers, and they learn how to explore the garden using their senses.
 Touching, tasting, smelling and feeling the diversity in the garden.

 Kindergarten students learn the basic elements behind the garden ecosystem from the importance of sunshine, soil and water to their own role as caretakers of the garden.

 First-graders learn to identify the key stages of the life cycle of plants and understand the basic needs for each stage of a plant’s life cycle.
 They experience seasonal changes to the land and watch life cycles develop before their eyes.

 Second-grade students are garden detectives.
 Armed with their science journals and technology, they observe insects in the garden to learn about insect feeding preferences and how those preferences impact the ecosystem of the garden.
 The introduction of technology increases participation and engagement of students.
 Students record their observations and express their ideas.
 They will look beneath the surface and into the cells of microorganisms.

 Second-graders add to their previous knowledge by learning how to encourage beneficial insects and how to discourage harmful insects in the garden.